3 simple, no-fail ways to decorate Easter eggs from the dollar store. Plus a Spring printable!

 About this time last year, I attempted to decorate Easter eggs with a friend.
-And they didn’t turn out so well, for a variety of reasons.
+And they didn’t turn out so well, for various reasons.

 So this year, when I saw a package of faux Easter eggs at the dollar store, I decided to give it another try!
 But this time, I tested out a few simple, no-fail decorating methods for decorating Easter eggs which I will be sharing with you today.

 These are such easy Easter Dollar Store Crafts that turn out beautifully.

 As a bonus, I also created a spring printable quote for you!
 Be sure to read through to the end to see how you can snag the free download for yourself.

 Looking for an another Easter Egg Craft?
 Check out this tutorial for clay easter eggs.